About us

 In 2021, we went on BBC Radio 4’s consumer programme, ‘You & Yours’ to discuss our research into what online retailers do with consumer data.

-We’ve been busy in 2022 in the press, on consumer shows on radio, writing columns in newspapers and raising awareness of the danger of not looking after your digital footprint.
+We were active in 2022 in the press, on consumer shows on radio, writing columns in newspapers and raising awareness of the danger of not looking after your digital footprint.

 We’re UK based